Out and About in Norwich and Norfolk…..

 Norfolk is a diverse county with historic market towns, quaint coastal villages, the Broads, the coast and lots in between.
 There are clean, sandy beaches around half an hour’s drive to the east, and about an hour to the north the coastline is more rugged with charming villages where you can buy fresh, locally caught shellfish.

 Norwich is the most complete medieval city in England with a stunning Norman Castle, two Cathedrals, the largest open-air market in the country and many historic buildings.
+It is England’s first and only UNESCO City of Literature.
 The city is an excellent shopping destination with an eclectic blend of independent and multiple retailers in two shopping malls and in the ‘Norwich Lanes’.
 There is a choice of theatres, museums and galleries, cafés and restaurants and sports and leisure facilities, including Whitlingham Outdoor Centre for walking, sailing and water sports.

 There are walking routes a plenty including the Wherryman’s Way, a 35 mile route along the River Yare, the ancient 93 mile Peddars Way, and the Weaver’s Way, a 61 mile route from Cromer to Great Yarmouth.
 For something a little less challenging you can take a gentle amble around some of our pretty Norfolk villages.
 We have lots of information, routes and maps in the hotel and we can pack you up a picnic to take out for the day.